christophgil/jit-fileprovider/README.md

  - ~/.jit_file_provider/hook.sh
  - ~/.jit_file_provider/hook_configuration.sh

-Install the packages: fuse-zip nocache unzip sshpass openssh
+Required Linux packages: fuse-zip nocache unzip sshpass openssh

 Testing
 =======

-Set-up ssh access for the current user ID or for another user ID.
+SSH needs to be set up to work unattended without entering a password.
+This may be done for the current or a different user ID.
+A simple and secure approach is to create a user ID with read access to the data and to set the variable ~SSHPASS~ with the password of this user ID:

-Alternatively, set  export SSHPASS='the secret password'.
+    export SSHPASS='the secret password'

 Check

-     ssh the-user-id@localhost date
+     sshpass -e ssh the-user-id@localhost date

-If you see the date without entering the password then ssh works.
+This command  displays the date and time  without asking for  the password.
 Run the script

     testing/testing_JIT_file_provider.sh